oci-landing-zones/oci-landing-zone-operating-entities/addons/oci-sovereign-controls/readme.md

 For pricing information about Object Storage see [Object Storage Pricing](https://www.oracle.com/cloud/storage/pricing/).

 ### Cloud Guard and Security Zones
 Cloud Guard is a security posture management service.
 It allows you to set up preemptive and remedial actions if security policies are violated.
-The Sovereign Landing Zone comes with pre-configured Cloud Guard for common rules and implements Security Zones to enforce parts of the CIS security controls.
+The Sovereign Landing Zone comes with a pre-configured Cloud Guard for common rules and implements Security Zones to enforce parts of the CIS security controls.

 The following [recipes](./recipes.md) are part of the Sovereign Landing Zone and can be used in Security Zones.